arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ![Power supply terminals in Opta™ devices](assets/user-manual-8.png)

-***For use with Opta devices, we recommend the official Finder 78.12.1.230.2400 power supply.
+***For use with Opta™ devices, we recommend the official Finder 78.12.1.230.2400 power supply.
 This power supply was designed to provide stable +24 VDC despite consistently fluctuating current draw.***

 ### Programmable Inputs